Know something about this song or lyrics?

 Once I had my heroes

-Once I had my dream
+And once I had my dreams

 But all of that is changed now